paolobrasolin/jekyll-sheafy/README.md

 These are the features you can expect in the future:

 - Enable `referents` variable w/ nodes references by the current one
-- `root` variable w/ root node of the tree
 - Variable inheritance from parent/root node
 - Search feature